mreilly13/AIProteins-CS410-Spring22/README.md

 ## General info

 AIProteins is a biotechnology startup working on developing new proteins.
+AIProteins is focused on designing and engineering miniproteins for therapeutic and medical uses.
+An integral amino acid to design new proteins is cysteine.
+This amino acid is unique because of its natural ability to form bonds reversible covalent bonds in proteins.
+One of the important things in creating new proteins is to identify locations where cysteine can form stable disulfide(S-S) bonds.
+In this project we train a neural network model on currently identified proteins and their structures, so when working with new proteins the model can predict possible residue locations that can form disulfide bonds.
+These possible locations for residues are ranked from most to least optimal.
 ## Running required modules

 This project is created and run with: